18F/handbook/pages/hiring-staying-or-changing-jobs/external-details.md

 [HRM 9334.2](https://drive.google.com/a/gsa.gov/file/d/1pCfXxK3vnPZOKaXxlyOC9EozXLRvHw4L/view)
 for specific detail requirements).

-The Agreements Team coordinates detail IAA’s, looping in TTS People Ops and the employee.

 Details last for 120 days.
 The detail can be extended for another 120 days (240 days total), provided that:

-- The detailee, the TTS supervisor, the Business Unit Director, and the AC agree, as well as the employee’s permanent supervisor.
+- The detailee, detailee superivsor, TTS supervisor, and Business Unit Director agree.
 - The employee was detailed at the same GS level they currently occupy.
 If the detailee has gone up in GS level, their detail must end at 120 days, due to federal policy and bargaining unit (union) contracts around temporary